Mnemonics

 |---|---|---|---|

-| Zebra | Pedestrians | Black-and-white stripes; no lights.
-Drivers MUST give way to anyone on the crossing. | 195 |
+| Zebra | Pedestrians | Black-and-white stripes and flashing amber beacons; no signals.
+Drivers MUST give way to anyone who has moved onto the crossing. | 195 |

-| Pelican | Pedestrians | Light-controlled with a flashing amber phase — give way to pedestrians still on the crossing. | 196 |
+| Pelican | Pedestrians | Light-controlled with a flashing amber phase — while it flashes you MUST give way to any pedestrian on the crossing. | 196 |

-| Toucan | Pedestrians and cyclists | “Two can” cross together.
-No flashing amber. | 199 |
+| Toucan | Pedestrians and cyclists | “Two can” cross together — pedestrians and cyclists get the green signal at the same time, and cyclists may ride across.
+No flashing amber. | 25, 199 |

-| Parallel | Pedestrians and cyclists, side-by-side | Zebra-style stripes with a parallel cycle lane next to them; MUST give way to both. | 195 |
+| Parallel | Pedestrians and cyclists, side-by-side | Zebra stripes with a cycle route alongside; you MUST give way once a pedestrian or cyclist has moved onto it. | 195 |

 Mnemonic: name → user